-What do you get when you cross a mountain climber and a mosquito?
+What do you get if you cross a mountain climber with a mosquito?

-Nothing.
-You can't cross a scalar and a vector
+You can't cross a scalar with a vector!

 In honor of the other math joke I saw on the front page